Levelynx flood monitoring sensor deployed in the field

 Questions About the Technology?

-Our team can provide detailed technical specifications and answer questions about how 60GHz radar performs in your specific environment.
+Our team can provide detailed technical specifications and answer questions about how our sensors and connectivity perform in your specific environment.